-The global economy is expected to continue to expand during 2019 although at a slower pace than in previous years.
-Global economic growth is projected to grow at 3.5% in 2019 according to the International Monetary Fund's January 2019 World Economic Outlook (WEO).
-The latest global growth forecast reflects a slight downward adjustment when compared to the previous forecast which stood at 3.7% (October 2018 IMF's WEO), as it reflects the uncertainties around ongoing tariff discussions as well as the slower momentum seen during the second half of 2018.
+The global economy is expected to continue to expand during 2020 although with a modest pickup.
+Global economic GDP growth is projected to grow at 3.3% in 2020 according to the International Monetary Fund's January 2020 World Economic Outlook (WEO).

-Based on the current macroeconomic outlook, global auto production volumes are expected to experience moderate growth.
-According to IHS (as of February 2019), global light vehicle production is expected to increase by 0.6% in 2019 versus the previous year in Gestamp footprint (lower production volumes in absolute terms vs. October 2018 forecast).
+Based on the current macroeconomic outlook, global auto production volumes are expected to experience a decline in 2020.
+According to IHS (as of February 2020), global light vehicle production is expected to decrease by 1.9% in 2020 versus 2019 in Gestamp's footprint.

-Gestamp expects a positive performance of its operations during 2019 with solid revenue and income growth, above that of the market at constant FX, as a result of the strong investments made in recent years in projects that will ramp-up during the year as well as the contribution from the start of operations of the JV with BHAP in China.
-Gestamp expects a moderation of capital expenditures relative to revenues, with a path to de-leveraging.
-As of 31 December, 2018, Gestamp had 4 plants under construction in the US, Mexico, Slovakia and Morocco which are expected to be inaugurated throughout 2019 (with related launching costs impacting the short term).
-Gestamp will continue to focus on transforming OEM's strategies into opportunities in areas such as Electrification in which we aspire to be leaders in lightweight technologies as well as in the development of new products such as the Battery Box (multi-material and high aluminum content).
+Gestamp expects a positive performance of its operations during 2020 with revenue growth outperforming the market at constant FX, as a result of the strong investments made in recent years in projects that will ramp-up during the year as well as the recovery of volumes across all geographies versus 2019.
+Gestamp expects to moderate capital expenditures relative to revenues with a clear focus to generate free cash flow.

+As of December 31st, 2019 Gestamp's order book covers more than 90% of the targeted revenues for the period up to 2022 implying a solid pipeline which will result in an outperformance vs. the market.

+Gestamp's competitive positioning remains unchanged with a strong demand of our products, especially Electrification.
 Gestamp will also continue to focus its efforts on digitalization and industry 4.0 in order to improve the efficiency of its processes as well as the quality of its products.